ShaheenHossain/eagle-12.1/doc/howtos/web.rst

 """"""""""""""""

-Read-only fields, which only display content and don't allow the user to modify it can be useful, but most fields in Eagle ERP also allow editing.
+Read-only fields, which only display content and don't allow the user to modify it can be useful, but most fields in Eagle also allow editing.
 This makes the field classes more complicated, mostly because fields are supposed to handle both editable and non-editable mode, those modes are often completely different (for design and usability purpose) and the fields